 What is body language?

 Body language is part of the non-verbal communication.
-Body language is the combination of movements, gestures and postures.
+It is the combination of movements, gestures, and postures.
 This includes the way a speaker talks, moves and looks on stage.
 Body language is part of the message a speaker wants to give.

 Many people only think body language is only about the way you position yourself on stage.
-This is a big part of the right body language, but there is much more.
+This is a big part of it, but there is much more.
 Body language shows your confidence.
 The right attitude on stage gives you an air of authority, which supports your story.

 Why is body language important?
 You can say that having the wrong body language makes that your talk almost can’t be a success.
 You need a lot of talent on other elements to make up for bad body language.

 Some examples of bad body language include: turning your back to the audience, moving around too much or hiding behind a desk.
 Gesturing also can have a bad influence on your talk.
 Being too aggressive in your gestures, drumming your fingers or even biting your nails are also examples of bad body language.

 But even when you aren’t doing a bad job, improving your body language can have a big effect.
 Especially on the way, the audience receives your talk.
 It can make a difference between a nice talk and actually persuading people.
 This is why why body language is important for everyone to pay attention to.

 What to pay attention to

 Are you looking towards your audience?
 Or are you one of those speakers who have a tendency to look behind you at the screen?
 Are you giving your entire audience the attention and not just a happy few?

 Happy vs sad

 What message are you getting across with your body language?
 Are you showing happiness?
 Or are you sad?
 This reflects on your audience!

 How much energy are you putting into your talk?
 Too little energy will make your audience fall asleep.
 Then again, too much will make them pay less attention to your message!